Nov 062020

 image_print

 This is the quintessential cookie that signifies fall is in full swing and the holidays are soon to follow.
-One of my all-time favorites, tough to stop at one and it just makes a cup of coffee taste that much better.
+This is one of my all-time favorites.
+It’s tough to stop at one.
+It just makes a cup of coffee taste that much better.
 Easy, reliable, and oh so satisfying.

 INGREDIENTS